staden/CropIndex-development/README.md

 The Git repository is created in the root directory of a project created in Android Studio 1.0 using OpenJDK 1.7 on Ubuntu 14.04.

+Note: everything should still work with Oracle JDK, or on Macintosh or Windows systems, as long as the directory structure stays the same.

 To open this project in Android Studio, clone the project files, choose File>Open Project, then navigate to folder that holds this file and choose Open.

-All project files are included in the repo for the sake of smooth integration with Android Studio, if you are using other editors then from this directory the code that matters is in:
+All project files are included in the repo for the sake of smooth integration with Android Studio, but if you are using other editors, then from this directory the code that matters is in:

 	app/src/main/